 If you have an agreement where the water or other utilities are included in the rent, then there isn’t a way you can change it at this point.
 Whether the water is provided to you at a flat rate or on a metered basis, you cannot reduce or remove the service without their permission.
 If the tenants do agree to take on the responsibility of paying their own water, you would have to reduce the rent to compensate (using the average monthly cost of the reduced service) for the removal of services that was previously included in the rent.

-The propane company won’t put the bill under the tenant’s name, so they have agreed to pay me $150 each month.
+The propane company won’t put the bill under the tenant’s name, so the tenants have agreed to pay me the cost for the propane each month.
 As of right now they have $813.51 outstanding.
 Am I allowed to serve them an eviction notice for non-payment of rent?

 The city does not change the water bill to the tenant’s name, it remains in the owner’s name.
 Therefore when the bill is not paid the municipality does not try to collect from the tenant even though your tenancy agreement may state that the tenant is responsible to pay.
-Typically, the municipality will usually add the arrears to your property tax bill.
-Unfortunately in this case, the only recourse for you would be to file a claim against the former tenant in Small Claims Court.
+Typically, the municipality will usually add these arrears to your property tax bill.
+In order to deal with the unpaid utilities you may serve the tenant with the form N5 based on the reason of interfering with the landlord’s lawful rights, privileges or interests.
+The N5 can be given only if you’re seeking termination of the tenancy.

 Tenant pays gas separate from rent and it has been shut off for nonpayment.
 What if my pipes freeze?